Fair random assignment: Extensions

 Tao and Cole study the existence of PE and EF random allocations when the utilities are non-linear (can have complements).

 Yilmaz studies the random assignment problem where agents have endowments.

+Shen, Wang, Zhu, Fain and Munagala study the random assignment problem when agents have priorities (agents with higher priorities should get their preferred goods before agents with lower priorities), but the priorities are uncertain.